Nanoparticle: Liquid properties tuner

 The inclusion of nanoparticles in a solid or liquid medium can substantially change its mechanical properties, such as elasticity, plasticity, viscosity, compressibility.

 Photocatalysis

 Being smaller than the wavelengths of visible light, nanoparticles can be dispersed in transparent media without affecting its transparency at those wavelengths.
 This property is exploited in many applications, such as photocatalysis.

 Road paving

 Asphalt modification through nanoparticles can be considered as an interesting low-cost technique in asphalt pavement engineering providing novel perspectives in making asphalt materials more durable.

 Biomedical

 Nanoscale particles are used in biomedical applications as drug carriers or imaging contrast agents in microscopy.
 Anisotropic nanoparticles are a good candidate in biomolecular detection.
 Moreover, nanoparticles for nucleic acid delivery offer an unprecedented opportunity to overcome some drawbacks related to the delivery, owing to their tunability with diverse physico-chemical properties, they can readily be functionalized with any type of biomolecules/moieties for selective targeting.

+Using nanoparticles in cancer treatment is being extensively researched.
+Certain characteristics of the tumor microenvironment, including leaky vasculature and poor lymphatic drainage, lead to the accumulation of NPs in the tumor.
+This is known as the enhanced permeability and retention (EPR) effect, and is a type of passive targeting.
+Additionally, ligands that bind to certain expressed or over-expressed receptors in the tumor microenvironment can be conjugated to the surface of nanoparticles to actively target the tumor.
+The accumulation of nanoparticles in the tumor can reduce adverse side effects, which is a major drawback of chemotherapy.

+In drug delivery, the acidic pH of the tumor microenvironment is often exploited to increase the release of the drug from pH-sensitive materials.
+Additionally, some NPs can generate heat under laser irradiation (photothermal therapy) or alternating magnetic field (magnetic hyperthermia), which can both kill cancer cells, and release drugs loaded in the nanoparticle.

+Some high-Z metal NPs are currently being investigated as radiosensitizers to enhance the effects of radiation therapy in cancer treatment.